inrupt/solid-client-authn-js/packages/node/example/bootstrappedApp/README.md

 ## Getting a token

-To get all the credentials needed to authenticate your script, you can `cd src/`, and then run `node bootstrap.js --oidcProvider <your identity provider>`.
+To get all the credentials needed to authenticate your script, you can `cd src/`, and then run `node bootstrap.js --oidcIssuer <your identity provider>`.
 This utility script will output to the console an IRI in the domain of your specified identity provider (e.g. `https://broker.pod.inrupt.com/`) that you should open in a web browser.
 There, you should be able to log into your identity provider.
 Once